GreenDelta/openLCA2-manual/src/cheat/usage.md

 <div style='text-align: justify;'>

-The "Usage" function allows the user to find where the selected "Flow", "Process" etc. is used.
+The "Usage" function allows you to find where the selected "Flow", "Process" etc. is utilized within the system.
 For this, right-click on a database element:

 ![](../media/usage.png)